whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 * [GitHub URL](https://github.com/bheim6/battleship)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/battleship.markdown)

-#### (description)
+#### Description

-Introduction

   "In this project you'll use Ruby to build an implementation of the classic game Battleship."

-Learning Goals / Areas of Focus
+  Areas of Focus

-  Proficiently use TDD to drive development
+  * Proficiently use TDD to drive development

-  Practice breaking a program into logical components
+  * Practice breaking a program into logical components

-  Practice implementing a useable REPL interface
+  * Practice implementing a useable REPL interface

-  Apply previously learned Enumerable techniques in a real context
+  * Apply previously learned Enumerable techniques in a real context

-#### (evaluation comments)
+#### Evaluation Comments

-  Notes:

-  Dealing with computer hardware issues
+  * Dealing with computer hardware issues

-  Menu works
+  * Menu works

-  Player can layout ships on the board with validations
+  * Player can layout ships on the board with validations

-  Did a decent job of iterating to have a thing even if the game doesn't fully play
+  * Did a decent job of iterating to have a thing even if the game doesn't fully play

-  Overall a good 2/3 of a project
+  * Overall a good 2/3 of a project

-#### (evaluation scores)

-Evaluation Rubric
+#### Evaluation Scores

-The project will be assessed with the following rubric:

-1. Fundamental Ruby & Style
+#### 1. Fundamental Ruby & Style

-  2: Application runs but the code has many long methods (>8 lines) and needs significant refactoring
+* 2: Application runs but the code has many long methods (>8 lines) and needs significant refactoring

-2. Enumerable & Collections
+#### 2. Enumerable & Collections

-  3: Application demonstrates comfortable use of several Enumerable techniques
+* 3: Application demonstrates comfortable use of several Enumerable techniques

-3. Test-Driven Development
+#### 3. Test-Driven Development

-  3: Application is well tested but does not balance isolation and integration tests
+* 3: Application is well tested but does not balance isolation and integration tests

-4. REPL Interface
+#### 4. REPL Interface

-  1: Application's REPL has enough problems as to make play difficult
+* 1: Application's REPL has enough problems as to make play difficult

-5. Breaking Logic into Components
+#### 5. Breaking Logic into Components

-  2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear
+* 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear

 ## Team